prchinmay/magic/README.md

 =================

 ## Overview
 This repository contains code for analyzing a user's pose to a given reference pose.
+Watch the Video B_annotated.mp4 for a quick summary of the solution.
 These are the following Sections:

-1. [File] - Details of files and directories in this repository)
+1. [File] -Details of files and directories in this repository
-2. [Usage] - Step by step instructions to execute this code)
+2. [Usage] - Step by step instructions to execute this code
-3. [Explanation] - Reasoning behind the code)
+3. [Explanation] - Reasoning behind the code

 ## 1. Files
 `data/` - Folder containing reference and test videos.
 Also saves annotated video and clustering model here. \